image

 5/5

 SAP on Azure - Backup and Restore takes a looks at how to backup and restore the main elements of an SAP workload: virtual machines and databases.
-This course focuses on data protection from an operational, maintenance, and compliance perspective and complements the high availability and disaster recovery course.
+This lesson focuses on data protection from an operational, maintenance, and compliance perspective and complements the high availability and disaster recovery lesson.
 Azure infrastructure gives you the freedom to implement various backup methods, like ones native to your particular brand of database engine.
 It also has built-in backup functionality designed to work with a wide range of data sources.

 Learning Objectives